Koch Facial Plastic Surgery & Spa

 Patients at our West Des Moines practice considering facelift surgery typically come equipped with several questions about the procedure itself, how to prepare for it, and what to expect during the recovery.
 This page includes answers to many of the most common questions our facial plastic surgeons hear from face lift patients.

-If you’re looking in Des Moines, Iowa for a facial plastic surgery specialist, request a consultation to meet personally with one of our board-certified facial plastic surgeons using the online form, or call Koch Facial Plastic Surgery & Spa at (515) 277-5555 to schedule an appointment.
+If you are considering facelift surgery and live in Ames, Ankeny, Urbandale, or another city in the Des Moines area, request a consultation to meet personally with one of our board-certified facial plastic surgeons using the online form, or call Koch Facial Plastic Surgery & Spa at (515) 277-5555 to schedule an appointment.

 Facelift Before-and-After Photos